zammad/zammad-org/src/en/get-started/installation/docker.md

 === Via Portainer GUI

-In your Portainer GUI, go to the container view and select the running rails container from your Zammad stack.
+In your Portainer GUI, go to the container view and select the running Rails container from your Zammad stack.
 Click on the **Exec Console** icon in the "Quick Actions" column and on the `Connect` button.

 ![Portainer console execution](/screenshots/installation/portainer-exec-console.png){width=80%}

-Run the interactive rails console by executing:
+Run the interactive Rails console by executing:

 ```sh
 bundle exec rails c